xcart/xc5-manual/en/product_classes_and_attributes/managing_product_class_attributes.md

  The attributes that have been added for a product class can be viewed as follows:

 1. In your store's Admin area, go to the Classes & attributes section (**Catalog > Classes & attributes**).
-2. In the list of product classes, locate the name of the product class whose attributes you would like to view and click on the <u style="font-size: 14.0px;line-height: 1.4285715;">Edit attributes (N)</u> link opposite it:
+2. In the list of product classes, locate the name of the product class whose attributes you would like to view and click on the __Edit attributes (N)__ link opposite it:
     ![]({{site.baseurl}}/attachments/7504855/8719257.png?effects=drop-shadow)
     This opens a page with the list of attributes for the selected product class:
     ![]({{site.baseurl}}/attachments/7504855/8719278.png?effects=drop-shadow)